pnp/blog/content/office-add-ins-community-call/2023-01-11/index.md

 ## Q&A (Question & Answers)

 **Outlook Mobile (on iOS and Android) still only generally supports message read mode.
-When is compose mode and the on-send event, going to be supported?
+When is compose mode and the on-send event going to be supported?
 This feature difference between the Outlook variants has been present for many years and remains a major barrier to customer adoption of our Outlook add-in.
-It is an open 'issue' in github - https://github.com/OfficeDev/office-js/issues/1455 - and was a very highly requested feature when uservoice was used to lodge such.**
+It is an [open issue in GitHub](https://github.com/OfficeDev/office-js/issues/1455).**

-We currently do not have a roadmap for this feature, but it would be great if you could submit a feature request here: [aka.ms/m365dev-suggestions](https://aka.ms/m365dev-suggestions) and provide more details about your add-in and your exact requirements for compose on Mobile.
+We currently do not have a roadmap for this feature.
+This feature request has been submitted to [aka.ms/m365dev-suggestions](https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/support-for-addin-taskpane-activation-when-composing-messages-in/idi-p/3615686).
+Please go there to upvote and provide more details about your add-in and your exact requirements for compose on Mobile.

 **We would like to enter our Outlook add-in into AppSource, but it is blocked because it is an on-send add-in.
 When will AppSource accept on-send add-ins?
 What is the roadmap regarding adding on-send functionality to phones (both iPhone and Android)?**

 This is still not allowed.
-We recently shipped Smart alerts, is the relatively the same functionality and it’s allowed in the store.
-Check details here: [Smart Alerts Walkthrough](https://learn.microsoft.com/en-us/office/dev/add-ins/outlook/smart-alerts-onmessagesend-walkthrough?tabs=xmlmanifest) please note that SendMode=Block is still not allowed in the store.
+We recently shipped Smart alerts which has relatively the same functionality and is allowed in the store.
+For more information see [Smart Alerts Walkthrough](https://learn.microsoft.com/office/dev/add-ins/outlook/smart-alerts-onmessagesend-walkthrough?tabs=xmlmanifest).
+Please note that SendMode=Block is still not allowed in the store.

 **What is the timeline for upcoming features in PowerPoint?
-There’s a lot in excel but can’t be done in word or PowerPoint.
+There’s a lot in Excel but can’t be done in Word or PowerPoint.
 The developer feedback and ideas forum doesn’t get much attention.
 Could there be more effort in this review?**

 Thank you for that feedback.
 There are currently a number of features currently being worked on in PowerPoint, if you have an feature requests you would like to see soon please fill out this [survey](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR5oYVeF9pExPnSjEMUhVOIdUQTY1NFU4TEFQMUxRSE1VRlVDNUhXU1AwTy4u)